 The Market Place

-Leeds Survivor Led Crisis Service (LSLCS) provides emotional support to people in crisis aged 16+.
-The team can be contacted on 0113 260 9328 or visit their website.
+In addition to Teen Connect, SafeZone and NightOwls, LSLCS provides emotional support to people in crisis aged 16+ The team can be contacted on 0113 260 9328 or visit Leeds Survivor Led Crisis Service.

 Emergency Department (A&E)